w5xd/ASW12V/construction.md

     </li>
     <li>the two .33uF power supply bypass capacitors.
 The PCB has holes but the parts list
     specifies an <code>0805</code> sized SMT part.
 It can be soldered across the holed pads.
 Or substitute a through-hole part.</li>
-    <li> a male header at J1.</li>
+    <li> a male header at J1.
+Mechanical clearances require a vertical header at this position for the first (or only) 12 channels,
+         and a right angle header for all slave channels.</li>
 </ol>
 Also install male headers on your Pro Micro and then use
 <ol type="a">
-    <li> 7 jumpers to temporarily wire it to the PCB</li>
+    <li> 7 jumpers to temporarily wire it to the PCB.
+I used these from <a href='http://www.sparkfun.com/products/10898'>sparkfun</a>.</li>
     <li>
         jumper the I to O pins at J2.
-I use a solder wire for the I to O, which can later be cut in the middle to jumper to the next board, if there is one.
+A wire may be used for the last board in the chain, but a right angle female header should be installed for all others, and a jumper installed.
     </li>
 </ol>
-Your board should look like this, minus the 10K resistors I have already placed:
+Your board might look like this, minus the resistors I have already placed:
 <img src='TestConfiguration.jpg' alt='TestConfiguration.jpg' />
+The board in this photo is destined to be board number 1 (it has a vertical header installed at J1 on the right) in an enclosure of two boards (it has a right angle connector installed at J2 on the left.)
 <h3>Shift Register Digital Test</h3>
 You need a serial port terminal program connected to the Arduino&#8217;s serial port for the following tests.
 I recommend